- Key lesson from the coronavirus pandemic is the need for partnership between academic excellence, industry and public health organisations

 Councillor Liz Leffman, the Leader of Oxfordshire County Council, said:

-The next few months will see significant activity to support the Centre’s development and engage our partners in this exciting initiative as the University looks to secure over £500 million to invest in this centre – with contributions from philanthropists, corporate partners and governments – to create an entity that will make a real difference to the world.
+The next few months will see significant activity to support the institute's development and engage our partners in this exciting initiative as the University looks to secure over £500 million to invest in this initiative – with contributions from philanthropists, corporate partners and governments – to create an entity that will make a real difference to the world.

 The University has collated its COVID-19 research under an easy-to-navigate hub.